-Know all men by these presents that the owners of Unit 101, and whase Unit is affected by the contents of this First Amendment to THE LIFT LODGE AT TOWN LIFT, hereby certify that they have caused this condominium plat to be prepared, and we, MARTIN A. HORTON and HITOM KAREN YOSHIMURA, husband and wife, do hereby consent to the recordation of this Condominium Plat.
+Know all men by these presents that the owners of Unit 101, and whase Unit is affected by the contents of this First Amendment to THE LIFT LODGE AT 10MW LIFT, hereby certify that they have caused this condominum plat to be prepared, and we, MARTN A. HORTON and HITOWI KAREN YOSHIMURA, husband and wile, do hereby consent to the recordation of this Condominium Plat.
+In witness whereof the undersigned has executed this certificate and dedication